Nexus-Mods/Nexus-Mod-Manager/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :)

+#### Troubleshooting
+* Make sure you run Visual Studio as administrator, if not, then you get a bunch of errors when you try to compile NMM.